mackbrumbaugh/mackbrumbaugh.github.io/_pages/teaching.md

 nav_order: 3
 ---

-In my work as a graduate teaching assistant, I mentor and guide students throughout the semester via feedback on grades and weekly office hours in a course focused on media history.
-I have previously assisted in courses both in the media studies and data science departments at the University of Virginia
+In my work as a graduate teaching assistant, I mentored and guided students throughout the semester via feedback on grades and weekly office hours in a course focused on media history.
+I also gave guest lectures in the History of Media course offering students alternative narratives to traditional histories of computing by highlighting the work of marginalized queer, trans, and feminist scholars.
+I have previously assisted in courses both in the media studies and data science departments at the University of Virginia.

 - - -